bihealth/reev/docs/acmg_seqvars.rst

 - confirmation of paternity only is insufficient (egg donation, surrogate motherhood, errors in embryo transfer, ... can contribute to nonmaternity)

+**Notes**

+- ClinGen Sequence Variant Interpretation Work Group (2021) describe a point-scale for PS2 and PM6.
+  However, this is hard to apply automatically as it requires an assessment of whether the phenotype is highly specific or consistent with the gene.

 PS3 (functional studies)
 ------------------------